SciCatProject/documentation/Development/OIDC.md

 # OIDC Integration
 SciCat can integrate with one or more OIDC servers to provide Authentication.
-Integration requires configuration of both Catamel and frontend in order to setup the redirecting and handshaking that the OAuth2 code flow requires.
-Additionally, it may involve writing [custom code hooks](catamel-code-hooks)  in catamel in order to properly handle profile information obtained by the OIDC Auth Provider.
+Integration requires configuration of both backend and frontend in order to setup the redirecting and handshaking that the OAuth2 code flow requires.
+Additionally, it may involve writing [custom code hooks](#backend-code-hooks)  in the backend in order to properly handle profile information obtained by the OIDC Auth Provider.

-## Catamel Configuration
+## Backend Configuration
-Configuration of Catamel for OIDC involves adding a provider to `providers.json` file.
+Configuration of the backend for OIDC involves adding a provider to `providers.json` file.
 See [Start Here](./StartHere.md) for more information on configuring this file.

 Here is an example of a provider that uses Google as an authenticator.
 Google is used here because it is well-documented and commonly available.